After you form your Kansas LLC, you’ll need to comply with local government (county and/or city) license and permit requirements.

 Depending on your business, you may need licenses and permits at the city and/or county level.
 You can contact your city and/or county directly or use some of the links below.

-You can also access the Kansas Business Center.
+You can also visit the Kansas Business One Stop: Research Licenses and Permits page.
 It has information on the different licenses and permits you may need.
 You’ll also find instructions on how to contact the different state departments and agencies.

 For more help with your LLC’s business licenses and permits, you can speak to someone at the Kansas Business Center who will help point you in the right direction.
 Their phone number is 877-521-8600.
 Their hours are Monday through Friday, from 8am to 5pm.